At Bedales, we offer a gradual and structured introduction to the world of careers and higher education.

-At the start of the year, our students are offered the chance to take the COA Cambridge Profile and Preview.
-These tests aim to show the students what A Level combinations are a good match for their skill set and what they think they might hope to do in the future.
-The tests are followed up with an interview to discuss the student’s individual report with a COA specialist.
-The students appreciate the individual attention and feed back very positively from the experience.
-The full report is then brought home and the student is encouraged to discuss the findings with parents.
+At the very beginning of Block 5 (Year 11), in line with most HMC Independent Schools, students are offered the chance to take the MyFutureChoice (formerly Cambridge Occupational Analysts) MyAptitude and MyCareerChoices tests.
+These tests aim to show the students what A Level combinations are a good match for their skillset, and help them to think about what they might do in the future.
+The tests are followed up either just before or just after half term with a 20-minute interview to discuss the student's individual report with a MyFutureChoice specialist who comes into the school.
+From experience, the students appreciate the individual attention and feedback.
+Students are then encouraged to share and discuss the full report with their parents at home.
 Tutors also discuss outcomes with their tutees.

-In the Summer term of 6.1, there is a UCAS day where the students are talked through the application process for UCAS and receive a lecture from an admissions officer about their personal statements.
-Each June we also hold a Beyond Bedales Fair when current OB undergraduates or those in work come to talk to 6.1 about their courses and the institutions they attend.
+After exams in the Summer Term, there is a UCAS weekend, where students are talked through the application process for UCAS and attend a lecture from an Admissions Officer about writing their personal statements.
+We also arrange an Old Bedalian Fair, where around 60 current undergraduates or those in the workplace come to talk to students about their experiences.

 Find our more about the most popular university destinations for Bedales students and exam results.

 Find out what Old Bedalians are doing by viewing their career profiles.